Lord Asriel

 Lord Asriel is a character in Philip Pullman's His Dark Materials trilogy.
 Asriel is a member of the aristocracy in a parallel universe dominated by the Church.
 Possessed of enormous determination and willpower, he is fierce in nature and commands great respect in both the political and academic spheres, being a military leader and a fellow of Jordan College in his world's version of Exeter College, Oxford.

+His dæmon is called Stelmaria, a snow leopard.

 Naming

 Asriel is one variant spelling of the Hebraic name Azrael, who occurs in the Jewish and Muslim tradition, and is traditionally believed to be the Angel of Death in some sects of Islam, as well as some Hebrew lore.
-His dæmon is called Stelmaria, a snow leopard.

 History within the novel

 Prior to the beginning of the trilogy, Lord Asriel had been a highly respected member of the 'Brytish' aristocracy.
 He had been an explorer and did work in "experimental theology", through which he acquired much power, land, and money.
 After having an affair with another politician's wife, Marisa Coulter, that resulted in the birth of Lyra, his life changed.
 Mrs Coulter's husband, Edward Coulter, attacked Lyra and her foster mother intending to harm and possibly murder Lyra.
 Lord Asriel intervened and killed Coulter.
 When the church found out, Asriel was tried and lost all property.
 Six-month-old Lyra was sent to a convent.
 Lord Asriel, who hated the church, arrived one day and took Lyra to his alma mater, Jordan College, where she was brought up believing Asriel to be her uncle, rather than her father.

 At the beginning of the trilogy, Lord Asriel visits Jordan College where he is almost poisoned by the Master.
 Asriel is saved by Lyra, who has secretly been watching the Master pour the poison into Lord Asriel's wine glass.
 Asriel is giving a Lecture to the Fellows of Jordan College hoping to raise money for an expedition.
 In the lecture he uses photograms of Dust and a city in the sky, as well as a severed head that he says is Stanislaus Grumman's.
 He travels to Svalbard but is imprisoned and guarded by the bear warriors known as the panserbjørne, led by Iofur Raknison.
 This action has been ordered by the General Oblation Board, which is headed by his ex-lover, Marisa Coulter.
 He receives hospitable treatment, and waits for a child on whom to perform intercision (a process to detach a child's dæmon that often results in the child's death).
 He is hoping to open a window in the aurora using the energy generated by the intercision in order to travel into a different universe.
 Eventually a child arrives, Roger Parslow, unwittingly brought by Lyra.